markotoplak/toplak.io/content/now.en.md

 - Dance tango.
 - Sleep.

-During the week I walk to the [Soleil Synchrotron](https://www.synchrotron-soleil.fr/), France, where I am a post-doc.
+This week I am in Minsk for a [summer school](https://biospecnorway.github.io/biospec-summerschool/) and a [conference](https://biospecnorway.github.io/BioSpecMLC2019/), where I teach and present Orange/Quasar.

 I am trying to extend [Orange](https://orange.biolab.si), a visual programming toolkit for data analysis, so that it will handle [spectral](https://github.com/quasars/orange-spectroscopy) data and perhaps also data from tomography.
 We call our project [Quasar](https://quasar.codes).